 ENG 150 Mythology (3 cr.)
-Prerequisite(s): ENG 110 or ENG 116

 This course studies myths from different world cultures.
 It provides an in-depth discussion of the Hero's Journey (a basic pattern that appears in many narratives) and its principal archetypes.
 It also studies mythology across the arts and examines how essential it is to the study of literature, drama, film, and video games.